Independence Day (Armenia): Diaspora celebrations

 Independence day celebrations are also held in diaspora countries such as Russia, Lebanon and the United States.
 In the United States specifically, Armenian-American youth organizations hold rallies and cultural programs on this day.
 The Armenian Independence Day Festival in Los Angeles's Little Armenia was established in 1998, attracting around 5,000 spectators on Independence Day.
 In 2019, Prime Minister Pashinyan visited the city during the Independence Day celebrations, the first visit of its kind.
-On the holiday in 2020, the personal star of singer Arman Hovhannisyan was be installed on the Walk of Fame in Las Vegas.
-That same year in Lebanon, Aram I (head of the Catholicosate of the Great House of Cilicia) led the divine liturgy and ceremonial flag blessing in Antelias.
-Also on the holiday in 2020, the Mayor of Washington, D.C., Muriel Bowser proclaimed September the 21st as “Armenian Independence Day” in the United States capital city.
+On the holiday in 2020, the personal star of singer Arman Hovhannisyan was installed on the Walk of Fame in Las Vegas.
+That same year in Lebanon, Aram I (head of the Catholicosate of the Great House of Cilicia) led the Divine Liturgy and ceremonial flag blessing in Antelias.
+Also on the holiday in 2020, the Mayor of Washington, D.C., Muriel Bowser proclaimed September the 21st as "Armenian Independence Day" in the United States capital city.